Zebra Dun, The [Laws B16]

 cf. "Preacher Dunn" (theme: the un-ridable horse)

-NOTES [175 words]: Larkin states, without evidence though it's a reasonable conjecture, that the horse in this piece was a dun with the Z bar brand, with the "Z bar dun" wearing down to the "Zebra dun."
+NOTES [184 words]: Larkin-SingingCowboy states, without evidence though it's a reasonable conjecture, that the horse in this piece was a dun with the Z bar brand, with the "Z bar dun" wearing down to the "Zebra dun."
 Her other conjecture, that the singer may have been an Englishman who learned to ride while hunting fox, seems much less likely.

-Logsdon (who mentions Larkin's suggestion) notes that this is because, while "dun" is a recognized description of a horse's hide, "zebra" isn't.
+Logsdon-WhorehouseBellsWereRinging (who mentions Larkin's suggestion) notes that her explanation arises because, while "dun" is a recognized description of a horse's hide, "zebra" isn't.
 But he observes that a "zebra dun" would be a dun with stripes.

 White, however, spoke with many cattle hands, and reports that there were genuine "zebra dun" horses.
 Some reported that the animals were so ornery that they were suspected of having mule blood.
 (Don't ask me to explain that part....)
 But they were also reported to be tough and long-lived.